vallotlab/ChromSCape/README.md

 ## Docker version

 Docker is a software platform that allows you to build, test, and deploy applications quickly.
 In order for you to run the application without installing all R libraries on your computer, a docker container was created containing all libraries required to run ChromSCape.
 In order to use this docker environment, you need the admin rights of your computer.
+Please note that the total size of the docker environment is 3.0Gb.

 First, download & install Docker (https://hub.docker.com/?overlay=onboarding).